MineInAbyss/BondrewdLikesHisEmotes/BondrewdLikesHisEmotes_Main/src/main/resources/README.md

 - `bondrewdemotes.list` - Permission to use the list command.
 True by default.
 - `bondrewdemotes.admin` - Permission to use all the emotes and commands.
 OP by default.

+### Commands
+- `/emote list` - List all the emotes that the player has permission for.
+- `/emote reload` - Reload the list of valid emotes

 ### Additional info
 Note that it *is* possible for players to copy and paste the corresponding unicode character directly into chat and bypass permissions.